| Size | Price | |

 |

-The plasma DS-8201a concentrations decreased exponentially after a single intravenous administration of DS-8201a.
-The volume of distribution at steady state (Vss) of DS-8201a and total antibody was close to the plasma volume (data not shown).
-No clear difference was observed in the pharmacokinetic profile between DS-8201a and the total antibody, indicating that the peptide-linker of DS-8201a is stable in plasma even at DAR 8 (Fig. 2E).
-A low level of DXd was detected only at the limited time points (Fig. 2E).
+Pharmacokinetic studies in cynomolgus monkeys [3]: Following a single intravenous injection of DS-8201a, the concentration of DS-8201a in plasma decreased exponentially.
+The steady-state volume of distribution (Vss) of DS-8201a and total antibody was close to the plasma volume (data not shown).
+No significant differences were observed in the pharmacokinetic characteristics of DS-8201a and total antibody, indicating that the peptide linker of DS-8201a remained stable in plasma even at DAR 8 (Figure 2E).
+Low levels of DXd were detected only at limited time points (Figure 2E).

 |